-Our friendly folks are always ready to talk wine, food, and their local favorites.
+Our friendly folks are always ready to talk wine, food, and their Tualatin Valley favorites.

-Tualatin Valley is rich in history and culture.
-And our brewers, restaurateurs, shopkeepers, entertainers, vintners and farmers are always ready to share their local stories.
+Oregon’s Tualatin Valley is rich in history and culture.
+And our local brewers, restaurateurs, shopkeepers, entertainers, vintners and farmers are always ready to share their local stories.

 This is the Tualatin Valley experience: Locals who love to meet visitors, talk about their passions, and share their favorite places to go.